Prilog/fp-debt/README.md

 * example.cpp - shows many features which have been implemented.
 * example2.cpp - 6th fibonacci number calculation
 * example3.cpp - endless loop to kill your pc
-* example4.cpp - talker, which concatenates strings
+* example4.cpp - simple evaluator with while structure